gutentags/gutentag/README.md

 </html>
 ```

-A JavaScript module, `list.js`, connects the tags inside the list.
-The HTML
+A JavaScript module, `list.js`, connects the components of the list.
-module exports a constructor for the module and calls into the `add` method
+The HTML module exports a constructor for the module and calls into the `add`
-of the underlying JavaScript implementation, if it exists.
+method of the underlying JavaScript implementation, if it exists.

 ```js
 'use strict';